 Knowingly or unknowingly, the standard hair care methods adapted by curly haired people have only caused more harm than good and rule #1 is to break free from those practices.

-- Sulphates: Repeated usage of products with sulphates has been linked to cell damage and excess stripping away of natural oils and hair proteins.
+Sulphates: Repeated usage of products with harsh sulphates has been linked to cell damage and excess stripping away of natural oils and hair proteins.
 This is detrimental to the natural structure of curly hair.
 E.g., Sodium lauryl sulphate, Ammonium laureth sulphate.

-- Drying alcohols: As the name suggest, these ingredients suck moisture away and causes the hair cuticle to roughen, leaving the hair dry, brittle and frizzy - a huge bane for curly hair.
+Drying alcohols: As the name suggests, these ingredients suck moisture away and cause the hair cuticle to roughen, leaving the hair dry, brittle and frizzy - a huge bane for curly hair.
 E.g., Ethanol, Isopropanol

-- Waxes and Mineral oils: Wax and mineral oil are also not CG approved as ingredients, as they create a film over hair that can only be washed out with a sulphate shampoo.
+Waxes and Mineral oils: Wax and mineral oil are also not CG approved as ingredients, as they create a film over hair that can only be washed out with a sulphate shampoo.
 E.g., Petroleum jelly, Beeswax and Carnauba wax

-- Petroleum: Petroleum should be avoided as the chemical structure of this component is large and causes pore clogging on your scalp.
+Petroleum: Petroleum should be avoided as the chemical structure of this component is large and causes pore-clogging on your scalp.
 E.g., Toluene, Benzene

 Traditional terry cloth towels absorb too much moisture, which curly hair needs.
 The harsh fibres also ruffle the hair's cuticle, causing frizz.
-Opt for a t-shirt or microfiber towel instead while drying curly tresses.
+Opt for an old cotton t-shirt or microfiber towel instead while drying curly tresses.

 The initial weaning-off products that your hair has been accustomed to can be difficult, especially with your scalp feeling extra greasy, but the trick is to find a balance with what works for you.

-- Microfiber towel while drying.
+Microfiber towels while drying.

-First Wash routine:
+First Wash Routine:

 On your initial CG journey, it is important to start on a clean slate.
 This is achieved by clarifying which refers to the removal of existing build-up of silicones and other products on your scalp and hair.
-This is done by using a clarifying shampoo that contains sulphates but NO SILICONES! it is recommended that when following the CG-method one should clarify at least once every 3-4 weeks.
-Pantene Lively clean shampoo is recommended for curlies in India.
+This is done by using a clarifying shampoo that contains sulphates but NO SILICONES!
+It is recommended that when following the CG-method one should clarify at least once every 3-4 weeks.
+Pantene Lively clean shampoo is recommended for Curlies in India.

 Moisture is curly hair’s best friend and the one way to ensure that your hair gets enough of it is by conditioning.
 The curlier the hair, the longer it takes for natural oils to travel from the scalp to the ends, causing the hair to appear dry and frizzy.
-Once you have a fresh, cleansed base, use a hydrating, creamy, silicone-free conditioner to quench your curls.
-Conditioning is the most important step in the CG method and figuring what strategy works for you will take experimentation but the results are worth it.
+Once you have a fresh, clean base, use a hydrating, creamy, silicone-free conditioner to quench your curls.
+Conditioning is the most important step in the CG method and figuring out what strategy works for you will take experimentation but the results are worth it.
 Popular ways to incorporate conditioner include finger raking, squish to condition etc.

-The last step of your CG journey lets you embrace the unique nature of your curls by styling them with stylers such as leave-in creams, gel, mousse etc. Again, there are many techniques to apply the products with some of the more popular ones being the ‘Praying Hands’ method, raking etc. Once the products have been applied, one must not touch the hair to avoid frizz due to static.
+The last step of your CG journey lets you embrace the unique nature of your curls by styling them with stylers such as leave-in creams, gel, mousse etc. Again, there are many techniques to apply the products with some of the more popular ones being the ‘Praying Hands’ method, raking etc. Once the products have been applied and scrunched, one must not touch the hair to avoid frizz due to static.

-Style your curls with a CG-friendly curl defining cream, leave-in conditioner or natural gels while your hair is still wet.
+Style your curls with a CG-friendly curl defining cream, leave-in conditioner or gels while your hair is still wet.
 This helps seal in the moisture and prevents curls from frizzing while dry and adds definition.
 Do note that each head of curly hair is unique and factors such as porosity and hair structure come into play.
 Experiment with heavy creams and even lighter gels and mousse, to find what works best for you.
 Wavy hair usually needs lighter products or gels as compared to curly hair.

-To kick frizz away, invest in a leave-in cream like Curl Up’s defining cream with argan oil, shea butter and flax seed extract.
+To kick frizz away, invest in a light and hydrating leave-in cream like Curl Up’s curl defining leave-in cream with argan oil, shea butter and flax seed extract.
 Our specially formulated cream packs in the goodness of CG approved ingredients and a whole lot of love to reduce frizz, add shine and offer long lasting hold.

 Second Wash and after-routine:

 After pre-poo-ing, cleanse your scalp with a mild sulphate and silicone free cleanser to get rid of the grime on your scalp while retaining natural oils.
-Curl Up moisturising shampoo contains argan oil and chia seeds packed with antioxidants and vitamin E to refresh and renew your scalp while guarding natural moisture.
+Curl Up Moisturising Shampoo contains argan oil and chia seeds packed with antioxidants and vitamin E to refresh and renew your scalp while guarding natural moisture.

 The rest of the steps for your CG-routine stays the same as above.